|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Crashed August 20, 1943

 Built by Consolidated.
-Delivered to the U. S. Army.
-Ferried overseas via Hawaii to Australia.
+Delivered to the U. S. Army Air Force (USAAF) as B-24D-20-CO Liberator 41-24207.
+Ferried overseas via Hickam Field then across the Pacific to Australia.

-Assigned to the 5th Air Force, 90th Bombardment Group, 400th Bombardment Squadron.
+Assigned to the 5th Air Force (5th AF), 90th Bombardment Group (90th BG), 400th Bombardment Squadron (400th BS).
 This B-24 flew some combat mission as an unnamed aircraft, then was nicknamed "Miss Carriage" with nose art of a stork delivering a bomb.

-On August 20, 1943 took off from 5-Mile Drome near Port Moresby on a mission against Wewak.
+On August 20, 1943 took off from 5-Mile Drome near Port Moresby piloted by F/O John L. Stiles on a bombing mission against Wewak.
 Departing the target, a Japanese fighter fired at this B-24 from extreme range and hit one of the engines, setting it on fire, and causing it to descend roughly 800', then both wings collapsed.
 Seven parachutes were observed, one on fire by other B-24s in the formation before the bomber exploded and crashed.
 Japanese fighters strafed the men in the parachutes until they landed roughly a mile from the target, and could not be determined if any survived.

 Fates of the Crew